 Are there support groups nearby that I can join?

 Now is the time to be very honest with yourself about what side effects you can and cannot tolerate.
 Your first impulse may be to choose the treatment that removes or destroys your cancer at any cost.
-However, the side effects of the treatment may become more bothersome than you thought.
-It is your doctor?s duty to tell you what those side effects might be before the treatment, but it?s up to you to think about them seriously and understand your options before making a decision.
+On the other hand, you might not want to accept any treatment because you believe it will cause undue suffering.
+However, the side effects of the treatment may be more or less bothersome than you thought.
+It is your doctor’s duty to tell you what those side effects might be before the treatment, but it’s up to you to think about them seriously and understand your options before making a decision.